klaskowski/indigo/_posts/2022-06-01-Only-one-trick.md

 Speaking of finance.
 I had an opportunity to follow closely a group of top-tier traders.
 What made them rich was usually one high-yield trade a year, with the rest of the year spent on waiting for the opportunity.
 When opportunity arised, they went all in, while for the rest of the time, their money was sitting outside of the market or in some safe trade, waiting for one chance.

-# Sniffing opportunity
+## Sniffing opportunity

 Opportunity might come at any day.
 It can be a day just like today.
-You might be just lazy around the house, reading a random blog, sitting in a pyjama, really borde out of your mind.
+You might be just lazy around the house, reading a random blog, sitting in a pyjama, really bored out of your mind.
 You're going to be in a state of innertia, inactivity, when it feels like nothing is going on in the world.
 But that's when the opportunity comes.
 If you don't grab it now, it will be gone, maybe even next minute.

 I'm pretty sure that in a year you'll come back to this post, thinking "That was the opportunity Krystian was talking about.
 I've missed it!".
 Opportunities are always becoming clear after a certain event when it's too late to grab them.
 You'll miss plenty of opportunities to change your life, just like you've missed stock investing in Apple, Google, real estate, Bitcoin, Dogecoin and all these other chances that you had but you've passed on.